 - there is no bending and cracking caused by the mismatch of the coefficients of thermal expansion;

 - The thermal conductivity of GaN is comparable with the thermal conductivity of silicon carbide, and there is no interface layer between the epitaxial layer and the substrate, which hinders heat removal;

 - The process of epitaxy of the device structure is simplified.

 Together, this allows the creation of device structures, superior in their parameters to devices grown on foreign substrates.

 Substrates from bulk GaN have not yet displaced foreign substrates from the market, mainly because of their high cost, due to the complexity of the processes of growth of bulk crystals of gallium nitride.
 It is possible to significantly reduce the cost price if we move from using bulk GaN substrates to thin GaN films made from bulk crystals and preserving their crystal perfection.

-We implemented all the key steps of proposed technology and demonstrated thin film separation from a bulk GaN crystal by Laser Stealth Slicing, and based on it a Substrate-Free Technology.
+We implemented all the critical steps of the proposed technology and demonstrated thin-film separation from a bulk GaN crystal by Laser Stealth Slicing, and based on it a Substrate-Free Technology.